samantadearaujo/correction-exam-system/exams/README.md

 ## Namespaces

-Acounts - There are the profiles and users of the systems.
+Accounts - There are the profiles and users of the systems.
 Students - It is separated to qualify the type of common user of the system.
 Templates - Everyone is organized regarding exams.
 Classes - is the group of students in the same class.